Write to Your MS

 In July 2025, the Royal College of Physicians and RCGP Cymru Wales publicly warned about patient delays linked to failures in NHS Wales digital systems.
 Clinicians across Wales are dealing daily with the consequences of systems that do not work, do not integrate, and do not meet the needs of patients or staff.
 The Deputy Chief Executive of NHS Wales has described the NHS Wales App as "mired in delay, non-delivery."

 What concerns me further is the treatment of those who have raised the alarm.
 At least two senior technologists have reportedly been dismissed after raising concerns about failures within DHCW.
-As far back as 2018, the Public Accounts Committee described DHCW's predecessor organisation as the "antithesis of open."
-There is a pattern of suppressing dissent rather than addressing the underlying problems.
+As far back as 2018, the Public Accounts Committee described DHCW's predecessor as the "antithesis of open."
+Staff who raise concerns lose their positions — every documented time.

 I would like to know:

-1. What are you doing to ensure that the failures at DHCW are not putting patients at risk?
+- What will this government do to ensure that the failures at DHCW are not putting patients at risk?

 The people who use and rely on these systems every day — clinicians and patients alike — deserve better.
 Further documented evidence is available at carenhs.org.